17hoehbr/Spotify-M1/README.md

 Alternatively you can run the app directly from source using
 ```$ yarn start```

-Additional outputs can be configured by modifying the target value in package.json.
-All options can be found here https://www.electron.build/configuration/linux

 # Credits

 Made with [Electron-Builder](https://www.electron.build/).

-Icon created by [Tristan Edwards](https://dribbble.com/tristanedwards) and used under the [CC Attribute license](https://creativecommons.org/licenses/by/3.0/).
-No modifications have been made.

-DRM support is provided by a custom version of electron by [castlabs](https://github.com/castlabs/electron-releases/).
+DRM support will be provided by a custom version of electron by [castlabs](https://github.com/castlabs/electron-releases/).

-Used IsmaelMartinez' unofficial [teams-for-linux client](https://github.com/IsmaelMartinez/teams-for-linux) as a reference for package.json layout.